Supporting high school and college students to ensure they get to and through college

 WHAT WE DO

-The Michigan Hispanic Collaborative (MiHC) is working to break the cycle of Hispanic poverty through education and early career program support.
-MiHC helps Michigan Hispanic students and young professionals navigate the complexity of college access through early career by providing support, resources, and opportunities.
+MiHC is working to break the cycle of poverty through education and early career program support.
+MiHC helps Michigan first-generation & low-income students and young professionals navigate the complexity of college access through early career by providing support, resources, and opportunities.

 Our approach